live-wire/journal/README.md

 - Parameters registered as global job parameters in the ExecutionConfig can be accessed as configuration values from the JobManager web interface and in all functions defined by the user.

 ###### Stateful Stream Processing
+- Flink needs to be aware of the state in order to make it fault tolerant using checkpoints and savepoints.
+- Queryable state allows you to access state from outside of Flink during runtime.
+- For processing exactly once, the source must be replayable and the sink must be transactional(idempotent).

 ---